How do I know I'll get quality editors?

 Say you received 24 points out of a total of 100 that the writer gave out

-for her short story, and that she posted a $200 bounty.
+for her short story, and that she posted a $200 budget.
 That means you'll be paid

 $48 for your editing work on that draft.

-strengths as an editor and don't get sucked into a single project.
+focus on your strengths as an editor and not get locked into a single project.

 Can I set a minimum payment amount?